arshah18/arshah18.github.io/pages/academic-portfolio/coursework/cph-705/cancer-surveillance-modular-analysis.md

 ---

+## Module 5: Data Sources
+Where data come from; how to standardize and link.

+{% include csv_table.html file="cph705/module05.csv" caption="Module 5: Data Sources" %}

+---

 ## Modules 6–7: Core Parameters & Evaluation Indicators
 What you measure (burden) vs how good your data are (quality).